Age-Old Wisdom meets Modern Tools

 Peppers are such a lovely fruit.
-They come in many different colors, sizes and hotness.
+They come in many different colors, sizes, and degrees of heat.
 Plus, they’re easy to freeze to use all winter.
 See how.

 Did you know: A green pepper is just an unripe one—give it time and it will turn red, orange, purple, yellow or chocolate brown!